linkerd/linkerd/linkerd/docs/config.md

 Welcome to the Configuration Reference for linkerd!

-linkerd's configuration is controlled via config file, which must be provided as a command-line argument.
+linkerd's configuration is controlled via a configuration file, which must be provided as a command-line argument.
 It may be a local file path or `-` to indicate that the configuration should be read from the standard input.
 For convenience, the release package includes a default `linkerd.yaml` file in